 What are the potential benefits for our understanding of dreaming?
-It is somewhat ironic that, while we generally experience dreams as taking place in the present, our understanding of dreams largely depends on our waking memories of them.
+It is somewhat ironic that, while we generally experience dreams as taking place in the present, our understanding of dreams inevitably depends on our waking memories of them.
 Those interested in dreams should want to understand what this implies.
-Other intriguing questions include whether we have a sense of the past at all during dreams (and what this would mean) and whether it is possible to remember something within a dream.
-Answering these questions will advance our understanding of dreams themselves.
+Empirical researchers have to deal with the challenge that recollection of dreams is, in many instances, poor, but there is also a broader philosophical question: what are we actually trying to understand-dreams themselves or merely recollections and reports of them?
+There are further intriguing questions here, such as whether we have a sense of the past during dreams (and what this would mean) and whether it is possible to remember within a dream.